Swanson MS Technology Code of Ethics

 Students must be respectful in their use of technology at all times.
 Any use of technology that bullies, threaten, harasses, endangers, or attacks another person or persons may be disciplined under all applicable regulations and laws*.
 For additional information, see APS Policy Implementation Procedure 25-1.17 (Bullying and Harassment Prevention) and APS Policy Implementation Procedure 45-2 (Acceptable Use Policy).
 REPORT BULLYING TO AN ADMINISTRATOR

 Students may connect any electronic device to the APS network.
-The password is their active directory password (StudentVue/Blackboard/APSGoogle drive).
+The password is their OneLogin password (StudentVue/Canvas/APSGoogle drive).

-Students may use devices for learning when permitted by the teacher.
+Students may use iPads for learning when permitted by the teacher.

-Students must silence, turn off, and/or put away devices when directed.
+Students must silence, turn off, and/or put away iPads when directed.

 Students have no expectation of privacy while using the network, or while in possession of a device on school property.